 - Significant changes in the type of fuel used.

 The Environment Agency of Iceland´s own templates, based on the European Commission’s are now available to operators from the links below.

 - Annual emissions report

-Please note that besides returning an annual emissions monitoring plan and annual emission report all aircraft operator must open an aircraft operator holding account in the Union Registry in order to comply with EU ETS.
-The account allows aircraft operators to surrender allowances in accordance to their emissions, buy and sell allowances and receive free allowances if applicable.
+Please note that besides submitting an Annual Emissions Monitoring Plan and Annual Emission Report all aircraft operator must open an Aircraft Operator Holding Account in the Union Registry in order to comply with EU ETS.
+The account allows aircraft operators to surrender allowances in accordance with their emissions, buy and sell allowances and receive free allowances if applicable.
 Information’s on how to open an account can be found under the registry tab.

 The small emitters tool can be found here.